ae-dschorsaanjo/picilang/picilang.md

 These are always used as modifiers and can only be used in noun phrases.

-The general system consists of 4 words that are `naj`, `lo`, `ki` and `muti` meaning "zero", "one", "many" and "unreasonable amount/number".
+The general system consists of 4 words that are `naj`, `lo`, `ki` and `moti` meaning "zero", "one", "many" and "unreasonable amount/number".

 To express general numbers as nouns, you can always use `noj` (meaning "unit") or `li` (meaning "thing"), or `la`, if you refer back to a previously mentioned thing.